tylermercer/personal-website/src/en/posts/faith/_certainty-and-uncertainty-as-elements-of-faith.md

 ## Certainty and Uncertainty

-Effectual faith involves both certainty and uncertainty.
+As I continued pondering and studying this idea, I learned that effectual faith involves both certainty and uncertainty.
 This can be seen in [Alma 32:21](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/32?lang=eng&id=p21#p21):

 > And now as I said concerning faith---faith is not to have a perfect knowledge